Germany opens door to private 5G networks with 3.7-3.8GHz licenses

 Security and privacy are two of the more obvious reasons a company might want to operate its own 5G network.
 But former Wi-Fi and Ethernet users also see promise in new technologies included within 5G, including an ultra-reliable low latency communications protocol that can be used to automate factories or farms, and numerous technical improvements to make more efficient use of wireless spectrum.

 For governments, the tricky part of offering private 5G networks is managing them simultaneously with growing demand for public ones.
-Germany’s decision to sell 3.7-3.8GHz spectrum to private companies, which buy narrow localized rights as needed, rather than nationwide ones, means that national carriers can’t obtain rights to the same spectrum — even if it’s adjacent to public 5G spectrum, which might otherwise have been combined to deliver higher speed public service.
-Deutsche Telekom has protested the impact of the policies, which they claim have driven up prices for public spectrum while reducing corporate dependence on their networks.
+Germany’s decision to sell 3.7-3.8GHz spectrum to private companies, which buy narrow localized rights as needed rather than nationwide ones, means that national carriers can’t obtain rights to the same spectrum — even if it’s adjacent to public 5G spectrum, which might otherwise have been combined to deliver higher speed public service.
+Deutsche Telekom has protested the impact of the policies, which it claims have driven up prices for public spectrum while reducing corporate dependence on its networks.

 The German government appears to be undeterred by the carriers’ concerns.
 As a representative of the country’s Federal Ministry of Economy and Energy explains: